open-telemetry/opentelemetry.io/content/en/docs/kubernetes/helm/demo.md

 ### Installing the Chart

-To install the chart with the release name my-otel-demo, run the following
+To install the chart with the release name `my-otel-demo`, run the following
 command:

 ```sh